Reactive Motion Generation on Learned Riemannian Manifolds: Geodesic motion skills

 \section{Geodesic motion skills}

-As explained previously, geodesics follow the trend of the data, and they are here exploited to reconstruct motion skills that resemble the human demonstrations.
+As explained previously, geodesics follow the trend of the data, and they are here exploited to reconstruct motion skills that resemble human demonstrations.
 In this section, we describe geodesic computation in both settings, namely, where the VAE is trained on task space or joint space trajectories.
 Moreover, we explain how new geodesic paths, that avoid obstacles on the fly, can be obtained by metric reshaping.
-In particular, we exploit ambient space metrics defined as a function of the obstacles configuration to locally deform the original learned Riemannian metric.
+In particular, we exploit ambient space metrics defined as a function of the obstacle's configuration to locally deform the original learned Riemannian metric. kinematic

 Last but not least, our approach can encode multiple-solution skills, from which new hybrid trajectories (not previously shown to the robot) can be synthesized.
+To elaborate, a multiple-solution task requires the robot to combine multiple demonstrated solutions, i.e. trajectories, in order to complete it.
+By being able to combine multiple solutions to generate a mixed novel trajectory, the robot can find a novel solution to a task despite that not a single demonstration provides a complete solution on its own.
+This can be particularly useful in complex or dynamic environments where the robot needs to be able to adapt and respond to changing conditions.
 We elaborate on each of these features in the sequel.